pletzer/mint/README.md

 ## Prerequisites

-You will need for the python module:
+To build the MINT Python module:

- * C++ compiler with C++ 11 support
+ * C++ compiler with C++11 support
- * netcdf4
- * vtk
- * numpy
+ * Cython

-We recommend to install the above packages with Anaconda.

-For building the library and the tools

- * C++ compiler with C++ 11 support
- * Fortran compiler (e.g gfortran 6.4)
  * NetCDF library
+ * NumPy
+ * VTK

+We recommend to install the above packages with conda.

+To build the MINT C++ library and the tools:

+ * C++ compiler with C++11 support
+ * Fortran compiler (e.g., gfortran 6.4)
+ * NetCDF library
  * Doxygen
+ * VTK

-## How to build the python python-mint module
+## How to build the MINT Python module

-The MINT python interface (python-mint) requires VTK, netCDF and the tbb libraries to be installed.
+The MINT Python interface requires VTK, netCDF and the tbb libraries to be installed.
 This is most easily done in a conda environment:
 ```
-conda create -n mintenv python=3.9 vtk=9.0.1 pytest
+conda env create --file requirements/mint.yml
-conda activate mintenv
+conda activate mint-dev
 ```

-In the top MINT directory then type
+In the root MINT directory then type:
 ```
 python setup.py install
 ```

-Check that you can import the mint module
+Check that you can import the mint module:
 ```
 python -c "import mint"
 ```

-To run the tests type
+To run the tests type:
 ```
 pytest
 ```

-## How to build the MINT library so you can call it from your program (Fortran or C/C++)
+## How to build the MINT C++ library so you can call it from your program (Fortran or C/C++)

 ```
 mkdir build